 Club Leader: Language Garden's Garden Master: Kristin Mejia (please see Meet our Team for more information about Kristin)

-Days/Hours Our club hours are scheduled to meeting on Tuesday and Thursday from 3:30-4:30 (give or take).
-We highly encourage students to garden both days, but we realize that they may only have time for one day, and that will be OK!
+Days/Hours Our club hours are scheduled to meeting on Tuesday from 3:30-4:30 (give or take).

 Costs Tuition covers all supplies, the use of all gardening tools, gloves, and rain gear.
-Each student will receive a gardening journal/notebook. $100 for one day (6 sessions) $180 for two days (12 sessions)
+Each student will receive a gardening journal/notebook.
+(We are not able to honor refunds once the module has begun.) $100 (6 sessions)

-Dates for 1st 6-week module Tuesday/Thursday- October 16-November 29 (No club during the week of Thanksgiving)
+Dates for 1st 6-week module Tuesday- October 16-November 29 (No club during the week of Thanksgiving)

 Topics for our upcoming module are...
-Week 1: October 16 and 18 My Fall Garden - Mi Huerta en Otono
+Week 1: October 16 My Fall Garden - Mi Huerta en Otono

 We will learn about what grows in the garden in the fall.

 Students will plant kale, radishes and other fall crops.

 We will harvest and eat some of the things growing on the farm.